Skip to main content

 Apply

-After running a plan and confirming that all expected resources show that they will be provisioned in the plan, run an apply to create the resources.
+After running a plan and confirming that all expected resources are listed in the plan, run an apply to create the resources.

-Terraform will create resources when using the apply action.
-Like with the plan action, Terraform will determine which resources need to be created or modified.
-You should expect to see the same resources to be created when running apply that are shown when running plan.
+Terraform will provision resources using the apply command.
+Like the plan command, Terraform will determine which resources must be created or modified.
+You should expect to see the same resources created when running apply as those displayed during plan.

 terraform apply